mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 - Arguments for a callback function to be executed when the response is returned
   - Necessary because API requests are asynchronous
 - Argument to specify the timeout length on the request
-- Method immediately returns the success of the initial request
+- Method immediately returns whether the request was made successfully

 ##### 3.2.1.1 Device Token Management